slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Going public with a goal increases your support and accountability.
 Ask for support, but don’t kid yourself that support equals progress.

-framework for accelerated learning: (deconstruction, selection, right sequence, and reward/punishment
+framework for accelerated learning: (deconstruction, selection, right sequence, and reward/punishment more freedom.

-Discipline eliminates complexity.
-Everyday, you make micro and macro decisions.
-If you reduce the number of decisions you need to make daily, you have more freedom.

 > *'I’m no genius.
 I’m smart in spots—but I stay around those spots.' -- Tom Watson Sr., Founder of IBM*

 i have no special talent, i'm only passionately curious -- einstein

 “Lift heavy weights for 5 hours a week and only eat real food.
-Start a side hustle, save away every extra penny, and then invest in some sort of asset like a real estate deal.
+Start a side hustle, save away every extra penny, and then invest in some sort of
+Discipline eliminates complexity.
+Everyday, you make micro and macro decisions.
+If you reduce the number of decisions you need to make daily, you haveasset like a real estate deal.
 Talk to five new women every day, be genuinely interested, and be authentic with them.
 Start journaling, meditating, and pushing yourself to embrace adversity.”

 Unlike IQ, which tends to stay the same throughout life, emotional intelligence is a flexible set of skills that can be acquired and improved with practice.
 Emotional intelligence is determined by self-awareness, self-management, social awareness, and relationship management.